Rydgel/Fake-images-please/README.md

 ## Change font

 There are three *bonus* fonts you can choose by passing `font=lobster`, `font=bebas`, or `font=museo` in the URL.
+Also please not that the `font=noto` is available for chinese/japanese/korean texts.

 ## Change font size